aalfiann/img-spoof/README.md

 3. Done

 **Note:**
-- See `config.php` to set firewall, adjust GMT time and max-age for cache.
+- See `config.php` to set firewall and adjust max-age for cache.

 ## Query Parameter
 - **url** : URL Image target.